thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ## Data visualization

-Thingsboard provide ability to configure and customize dashboards for data visualization.
+Thingsboard provides the ability to configure and customize dashboards for data visualization.
-This topic is covered in separate guide.
+This topic is covered in a separate guide.
 <p><a href="/docs/user-guide/visualization" class="button">Data Visualization guide</a></p>

 ## Rule engine

-Thingsboard provide ability to configure data processing rules.
+Thingsboard provides the ability to configure data processing rules.
 Device attributes can be used inside rule filters.
-This allows to apply rules based on certain device properties.
+This allows applying rules based on certain device properties.
 You can find more details in a separate guide.
 <p><a href="/docs/user-guide/rule-engine" class="button">Rule Engine guide</a></p>